League 42 uses new facility to host its first learning program

 WICHITA, Kan.
 (KSNW) — League 42 athletes are trading bats and baseballs for pencils and books.
 The organization began its new learning initiative at the Leslie Rudd Learning Center this week.

 The program is called Bright Lights.
-In it, children K-5 are participating in reading programs, while 6-8 graders focus on math.
+In it, children from kindergarten through fifth grade are participating in reading programs, while sixth through eighth graders focus on math.

 It’s all made possible because of work from two league educators, Leslie Rudd scholars from Wichita State University, retired teachers, and high school tutors.
 While baseball is the core of the league, they also aspire to have well-rounded athletes.

-“Ultimately, that’s what this is all about is helping kids and in any way that we can and any way that we can think of,” said League 42 Executive Director Bob Lutz.
+“Ultimately, that’s what this is all about is helping kids and in any way that we can and any way that we can think of,” said Bob Lutz, League 42 executive director.
 “In doing this and getting into the Leslie Rudd Learning Center and everything that it offers, we’ve grown, and we think we’ve grown in a really positive way.”

 Imagination and innovation are the elements going into the new education program.